AliMountifield/FreeLearningResourcesForSoftwareTesters/README.md

   * [Perfect Software and Other Illusions about Testing by Weinberg.](https://www.amazon.com/Perfect-Software-Other-Illusions-Testing/dp/0932633692)

  * [Explore It! by Elisabeth Hendrickson.](https://www.amazon.com/Explore-Increase-Confidence-Exploratory-Testing/dp/1937785025)

+ * [50 Quick Ideas to Improve Your Tests by Gojko Adzic, David Evans, and Tom Roden] (https://leanpub.com/50quickideas-tests)

 ## Offbeat, possibly even Bonkers Stuff